Biblioklept/dying-light-mod/README.md

 ## Important Notice
 Mod merge is provided as is.
 If errors occur please report to this GitHub page instead of the mod authors.

-### Setup
-- Download the repository.
-- Pack the data folder into either data3.zip or datadlc39_1.zip depending on the folder name.
-- Rename the .zip file to .pak.

 ### Mods Included
 - [Hunter Buggy Smash Fix](https://www.nexusmods.com/dyinglight/mods/1382)
 - [More FOV 2023](https://www.nexusmods.com/dyinglight/mods/968)